JamieBort/Personal-Dashboard/administrative/tempFiles/README.md

 - otherBranches/

-  - Files from other branches.
+  - Files and directories from other branches.

 - thisDirectory/

-  - Directories moved into this one from the root directory.
+  - Directories moved into this one from the root directory in this `fullstack` branch.

 ### Files